AntelopeIO/cdt/docs/man/cdt-cpp.1.md

 **`--non-global-value-max-name-size=<uint>`**

-    Maximum size for the name of non-global values.
+    Maximum size for the name of non-global values

 **`-o=<file>`**